ericlifka/mini-lisp/shortlist.md

 re-implement as many things with backquote and unquote macros as possible revisit math functions, it's annoying they don't take more numbers at once

-improved error messages
+improve function doc strings for all builtins improved error messages tail call recursion

-tail call recursion
+---> macro

 improve command line interaction with http://yargs.js.org/